joshbegley/nyt-latest/previous.md

 `The upcoming season of “Saturday Night Live” will feature five new faces.
 Departing are Heidi Gardner, Emil Wakim, Devon Walker and Michael Longfellow.`\
 https://nytimes.com/2025/09/02/arts/television/snl-cast-departures-season-51.html

-**Micah Parsons' agent shares contract negotiations with Cowboys, Jerry Jones**\
+**Micah Parsons 'wanted to be a Cowboy', agent details in his view of contract negotiations**\
-`'At no point did Micah believe that he was negotiating a contract,' Parsons' agent, David Mulugheta, said Tuesday on ESPN's 'First Take.'`\
+`"At no point did Micah believe that he was negotiating a contract," Parsons' agent, David Mulugheta, said Tuesday on ESPN's "First Take."`\
 https://nytimes.com/athletic/6592483/2025/09/02/micah-parsons-jerry-jones-negotiations-agent/

 **A C.E.O.
 Stirred Anger at the U.S. Open.
 Another Man Bore the Internet’s Wrath.**\